 What Happens If You Just Drink Shakes For A Week?

-When you drink only protein shakes for a week, you will quickly notice fatigue and flu-like symptoms as your metabolism shifts from creating blood sugar from carbs to producing ketones from fat .
+A 2022 research by WebMed notes that when you drink only protein shakes for a week, you will quickly notice fatigue and flu-like symptoms as your metabolism shifts from creating blood sugar from carbs to producing ketones from fat .

 “Keto diets limit carb intake to under ≈50 grams a day and can reduce intake of easy-to-overeat, hyperpalatable foods."